guava-coder/go-register/README.md

     git clone https://github.com/guava-coder/go-register.git

+ 2. build the project in ternimal:

+    ./build.sh

- 2. Run app.exe in terminal:
+ 3. go into build folder and Run app.exe in terminal:

+    cd build/go-register/

     ./app.exe

- 3. After running, open the app in the browser with the URL below:
+ 4. After running, open the app in the browser with the URL below:

     http://localhost:8082/